aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     -->4:     pass
                   ^

-        In this case, the line identified above is less indented than the preceding one,
+        The line identified above is
+        less indented than the preceding one,
         and is not aligned vertically with another block of code.